 One particularly unique feature is a sleeve along the right shoulder strap to route the water hose through it and have it secure there.
 So you have a long asymmetric zipper which runs all the way from the water bladder compartment to the chest strap where the hose exits and is then attached to the strap.
 This is visible in the picture above.

 The shoulder straps and hip belt are with BioStretch foam, very breathable and good enough on the shoulder straps.
-But the hip belt, although wide and pleasant, is without padding and it is there merely to keep the pack in place and not to help carrying the load.
+But the hip belt, although wide and pleasant, is without padding and it is there merely to keep the pack in place and not to help to carry the load.
 But this is a small pack in any case so this should not be an issue.
 You can see the lower back structure in the picture below.

 The back panel is flexible, without any real frame, designed to be constantly in contact with your body.
 There are some ventilation channels in the foam and this all is covered with a very nice mesh, see the picture.
 This is what they call the AirScape system.